jcallesh/PNG-pmwd-Suite/docs/source/index.rst

 The suite includes:

-- 6 Latin hypercube sets evaluated at redshift :math:`0.5030475235459835`.
+- 6 Latin hypercube sets evaluated at :math:`z=0.5030475235459835`.
 - All datasets incorporate non-Gaussian initial conditions.
-- Two additional datasets, one corresponding to a fiducial flat :math:`\Lambda` CDM cosmology and 1P design that varies one parameter at a time.
+- Two additional datasets, one corresponding to a fiducial flat :math:`\Lambda{\rm CDM}` cosmology and 1P design that varies one parameter at a time.
 - :math:`22{,}421` CPU hours used.

 The dark matter snapshots were generated using the `Differentiable Cosmological Simulation with the Adjoint Method <https://iopscience.iop.org/article/10.3847/1538-4365/ad0ce7>`_, a fast N-body solver fully differentiable implemented in JAX and freely available at `pmwd code <https://github.com/eelregit/pmwd/tree/master>`_.